niklasramo/palikka/README.md

 ##Modules

 The Module system API is derived from [AMD spec](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) and [RequireJS API](http://requirejs.org/docs/api.html).
 However, Palikka does not do any file loading so it is not AMD compatible.
 The purpose of the module system is to make it possible to split the codebase into separate self-functioning units which know their dependencies.
 Palikka then makes sure that the dependencies are loaded before the module is defined.
 In essence Palikka's modules are named [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-The module system is tightly bound to Palikka's promise system (`palikka.Deferred`).
+The module system is tightly bound to Palikka's own promise system, [Deferreds](#deferreds).

-`palikka.define()` and `palikka.require()` method's are asynchronous by default, meaning that their factory/callback functions are called in the beginning of the next [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), or more familiarly "next tick".
-Under the hood a module instance is basically just a lightweight wrapper around `palikka.Deferred()` instance, which is asynchronous by default as per [Promises/A+](https://promisesaplus.com/) specification.
-However, this behaviour can be switched off forcing `palikka.define()` and `palikka.require()` to execute their factory/callback functions synchronously: `palikka._config.asyncModules = false`.
+The `.define()` and `.require()` methods are asynchronous by default, meaning that their factory/callback functions are called in the beginning of the next [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop), or more familiarly "next tick".
+Under the hood a module instance is basically just a lightweight wrapper around `.Deferred()` instance, which is asynchronous by default as per [Promises/A+](https://promisesaplus.com/) specification.
+However, this behaviour can be switched off forcing `.define()` and `.require()` to execute their factory/callback functions synchronously: `palikka._config.asyncModules = false`.

 ###.define()